alercah/rado/lang.md

 * `int`: arbitrary-precision integers
 * `num`: arbitrary-precision rational numbers
-* `item`: an item
 * `bool`: a boolean
 * `action`: an action
 * `node`: a node
-* `inventory`: an inventory
 * `fn (A1, A2, ...) -> T`: a function
 * `(T1, T2, T3, ...)`: a tuple
 * lists: `[T]` is a list of `T`s
 * enums: for any declared enum `E`, `E` is the type of that enum
-* references: `&T` is a reference to a variable (flag or item) of type `T`; `T` must be a scalar type or `item`.
+* references: `&T` is a reference to a dynamic variable of type `T`; `T` must be a valid type for dynamic variables.
+* `!`: the never (empty) type.

 Most of these types are quite straightforward.
-There are no function types without arguments, as in `fn () -> T`, because functions are stateless.
-Instead, functions with no arguments are just of type `T`.
-There are no 1-tuples since they are just regular types, but there is also no explicit unit type because without side effects, the unit type is entirely meaningless.
+There are no function types without arguments, as in `fn () -> T`, because functions are stateless and this would be meaningless.
+There are no 1-tuples since they are just regular types, nor is there a unit type as it is never needed.
+The `!` type is empty and is the return type of `panic()`; it indicates a function doesn't return or that a value can't exist. `!` can be coerced to anything, though such a coercion will never be executed.

-`item` coerces to `bool`; the value is equal to "Does the player have one or more of the item?"
 References coerce to the referred type.

-`bool`, `num`, and enum types are collectively called *scalar types*.

 ## Expressions